lost village4.jpg

 images from diverse project sites

-Combining fresh ideas with an informed understanding of a place, and its potential, makes a world of difference.
+Combining fresh ideas, with an informed understanding of a place, makes a world of difference.

 Cultural heritage site planning is strategic.
-It’s based on respecting integrity and authenticity, and enhancing a place to conserve its qualities and activate its contemporary functions.
+It’s based on respecting integrity and authenticity, engaging communities and enhancing a place to conserve its qualities and activate its functions and connections.

 A bit about …